ynouri/kaggle/talkingdata2/README.md

 ### Add dummy features (one hot encoder)

 This step is specific to random forest model.
-This will create new .hdf file wih dummy features, named for example `train_with_features_dummies.hdf`.
+This will create a new .hdf file wih dummy features, named for example `train_with_features_dummies.hdf`.

 ```bash
 ./talkingdata2.py add-dummies --file train_with_features.hdf